^

 • Ketchup, mayonnaise, sauces and dressings, vinegar.

-• Ice cream, chocolate, products with cream, nuts.
+• Ice cream, chocolate, cream products, nuts.

 • Carbonated drinks, kvass, grape juice, alcohol.

-Reviews about a diet with an atrophic gastritis
+Reviews of diet for atrophic gastritis

 • food should be taken in moderation, in small doses, at least 5-6 times a day, approximately every 2-3 hours;